Which features are most important to the user?

 Consider the following scenarios:

 Let’s say you are building an app that is designed to show users what they spend and where.
-Clearly, the UI of such an app would be a key feature to have, next to intuitive graphics and, say ease of use to reduce churn.
+Clearly, the What is UI?
+A User Interface (UI) is the medium through which a user connects with the hardware or the software.
+When a user interacts with a hardware or a… of such an app would be a key feature to have, next to intuitive graphics and, say ease of use to reduce churn.
 You could add more features, but if they do not align with what you want the product or service to do, you discard them.

 After surveying the competitive landscape, you identify a feature that has benefit but no one is providing (or they only provide a sub-par version of the feature).
 Armed with such data, it becomes easy to identify which feature to work on: the one no one else does a good job of providing.